Uninterpretable-Evolving-Blackbox/askVEPai/work/research/reprompting_proposal.md

 these are inherited."* Nothing is blocked, and the lines can be ignored.

 Four of the five factors have a safe guess: `region_focus`, `variant_size_class`, `origin` and `species`, argued factor-by-factor in §3.
 One does not: `analysis_goal` is asked.
-Assembly, which is not a factor at all, is also asked when the text does not name it — §5.
+Assembly, which is not a factor at all, is also asked when the text does not name it — §5. `[assembly-default pending]`

-**PENDING, should we just default to Ghr38 like thw web?**
+**PENDING, should we just default to Ghr38 like thw web?** `[assembly-default pending]`

 Species does the same take from text, guess, or ask, but because it is a hard gate rather than a soft priority factor, its disclosure lives in the constraint checker's removal report rather than in the upfront ask-lines.
 Same policy, different disclosure surface.